AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Shop Around for Discounts

-Many auto insurance providers offer a wide range of discounts, including safe-driver discounts, low-mileage discounts, and even alumni or teacher discounts.
-Not all providers have the same discount offerings, so shop around for ones that apply to you.
+Many providers offer a wide range of auto insurance discounts, including safe-driver discounts, low-mileage discounts, and even alumni or teacher discounts.
+Not all insurers have the same discount offerings, so shop around for ones that apply to you.

 Increase your Deductibles